-NABIM provided soya due diligence monitoring data gathered from their member companies since 2015 till present (2020).
+Nabim provided soya due diligence monitoring data gathered from their member companies since 2015 till present (2020).
 Details of this testing can be found in appendix B and further breakdown of average results by year and origin can be found in appendix C and D respectively.

-The following calculations take into account the due diligence testing data gathered between 2015 and 2020, provided by NABIM, and are for illustrative purposes to demonstrate the proportion of flour sampled that could produce objective symptoms in the allergic population if present and consumed in the final product if certain example reference amounts are used to arrive at an action level for the raw flour.
+The following calculations take into account these data, and are only for illustrative purposes, to demonstrate the proportion of flour sampled that could produce objective symptoms in the soya allergic population if present and consumed in the final product if certain example reference amounts are used to arrive at an action level for the raw flour.